j-quelly/gscp/readme.md

 	- [ ] everything related to authors
 - [x] generate new jwt token [11/22/2016]
 - [ ] need a proper release cycle to stage and prod
+- [ ] need instructions for installing dependencies

 ### Remote
 - [x] add test db